 For our International Boarders, Cornwall offers a world of adventure and culture on their doorstep and we encourage them to embrace as much as they can during their time at Truro School.

 Truro School Boarding offers a welcoming environment for international pupils from all over the world.
-Around 50% of our boarders are British with parents living and working overseas or elsewhere in the UK and our international students currently join us from Ghana, Thailand, Germany , Philippines, Lithuania, Spain, Hong Kong, China, Kazakhstan, Russia, Italy, Bulgaria, Nigeria and Finland.
-Boarders live in one of our four small boarding houses in a home-from-home environment where they form friendships that last well beyond their school years.
-Truro School offers its international boarders
+Around 50% of our boarders are British with parents living and working overseas or elsewhere in the UK and our international students currently join us from Thailand, Germany, Philippines, Lithuania, Spain, Hong Kong, China, Nigeria, Ukraine, South Korea and Romania.
+Boarders live in one of our three small boarding houses in a home-from-home environment where they form friendships that last well beyond their school years.
+Truro School offers its international boarders:

 The opportunity for students to enjoy their childhood by experiencing a first-class education combined with a wide range of co-curricular activities and weekend fun that takes advantage of our beautiful situation in Cornwall